-For two years running, the Roku Ultra has been king of the streaming world.
-It offered 4K and HDR compatibility, thousands of channels of content and one of the most egalitarian operating systems on the market - and now that beloved player is due for an update.
+For two years now, the Roku Ultra has ruled the world of streaming.
+It's offered 4K and HDR support, as well as thousands of channels' worth of content and one of the most egalitarian operating systems around - and in 2019 that excellent player received an update.

 The latest version of Roku’s top-tier player offers faster loading and a new remote with two programmable buttons that can store any command you want.
 These buttons can be shortcuts to your favorite streaming services, a repeatable search query or, well, almost anything you could get the player to do using a voice command.